 You might think that because of his age and iconic status, Dark Magician would be crazy expensive.
-Luckily, thanks to several reprints, you can easily Hopefully I don't need to point out how crucial he is to this structure, and I owe several ranked wins to his structure. obtain your own legal copy for prices under two dollars!
+Luckily, thanks to several reprints, you can easily Hopefully I don't need to point out how crucial he is to this structure—I owe several ranked wins to him. obtain your own legal copy for prices under two dollars!

 Which original monster theme do you prefer?